56 Best Things to Do in Japan for an Unforgettable Trip (2025)

 There are two exhibitions in Tokyo and both are superb.

-TeamLab Planets (open until the end of 2027) involves walking in water (wear shorts or trousers you can roll up) and a floating orchid garden.
+TeamLab Planets (open until the end of 2027) involves walking in water and a floating orchid garden.
 There’s also a delicious vegan ramen shop onsite.

 TeamLab Borderless closed for a few years, but it reopened in a new permanent location in February 2024.
 It’s even larger than Planets and doesn’t involve water.